AAAALEX-XIANG/IT-Project-Team-23/README.md

 ## Description of key algorithms:

-- Uploading algorithms:
+- Uploading algorithm:
+  There are two main steps in uploading algorithm: Stored the all files in uploading area into ours cache collection of databse.

-- Encoding algorithms:
+- Encoding algorithm:

-- Search algorithms:
+- Search algorithm:

 ## Description of key classes and the application’s layers: